thakkarV/ThesisProgress/Presentations/One/index.md

 - Setup a shared memory region between two Guest OSes
 - Provide low latency read-write access to it
 - Preserve security aspects of virtualization
-- Ensure no side-effects for high criticality processing of ROTS .center[![design-diagram-inv](./img/design-diagram-inv.png)]
+- Ensure no side-effects for high criticality processing of RTOS .center[![design-diagram-inv](./img/design-diagram-inv.png)]